tutagomes/Automator_Scripts/README.md

 ### Open in Sublime under Services right-click menu

 Right click your project's folder and select the Open in Sublime option.
 It saves a bunch  of time.
 The other way is launching Sublime, File->Open->Select Folder.

+### Open in Terminal under Services right-click menu

+Right click your project's folder and select the Open in Terminal option.
+Simliar to Windows shitf + right click and selecting Open cmd here.
+It saves a bunch  of time.